arjun3333/MyFirstApp/README.md

 #### Creating MyFirstApp&nbsp;

-Start Xcode&nbsp;
+Start Xcode<br />
-You should get a welcome screen with a choice to create a new project.&nbsp;
+You should get a welcome screen with a choice to create a new project.<br />
-Or menu: File | New | Project&nbsp;
+Or menu: File | New | Project<br />

-iOS Application: Single View Application
+iOS Application: Single View Application<br />
-Product name: MyFirstApp
+Product name: MyFirstApp<br />
-Organization name: Your organization name (e.g., user)
+Organization name: Your organization name (e.g., user)<br />
-• This will be used in a copyright notice that Xcode automatically creates.
+• This will be used in a copyright notice that Xcode automatically creates.<br />
-Organization identifier: It preloads this with “reverse DNS” string, such as “com.cegepgim”
+Organization identifier: It preloads this with “reverse DNS” string, such as “com.cegepgim”<br />
-• xCode will combine the product name and organization identifier to create a unique bundle identifier for your app.
+• xCode will combine the product name and organization identifier to create a unique bundle<br />
+identifier for your app.<br />
-Leave defaults:
+Leave defaults:<br />
-• Language: Swift
+• Language: Swift<br />
-• Device: iPhone
+• Device: iPhone<br />
-• Use Core Data: unchecked.
+• Use Core Data: unchecked.<br />

-Next
+Next<br />
-Leave create local git repository unchecked.
+Leave create local git repository unchecked.<br />
-Create.
+Create.<br />
-xCode automatically creates the projects and files needed for MyFirstApp.
+xCode automatically creates the projects and files needed for MyFirstApp.<br />

-If needed to publish your project in the app store, one has to sign-in compulsory.
+If needed to publish your project in the app store, one has to sign-in compulsory.<br />
-Below is the splash screen that is displayed first.
+Below is the splash screen that is displayed first.<br />

-Below you can see the AppDelegate.swift screen
+Below you can see the AppDelegate.swift screen<br />

-Now let’s make it interactive so our app does something Drag and drop the Label on to the screen.
+Now let’s make it interactive so our app does something<br />
+Drag and drop the Label on to the screen.<br />

-Click on the button and then hold down the control key.
+Click on the button and then hold down the control key.<br />
-Then click and drag from the button over to screen.
+Then click and drag from the button over to screen.<br />

-Import UIKit imports the UIKit framework which is the foundation of all iOS UI class ViewController: UIViewController defines our class called ViewController.
+Import UIKit imports the UIKit framework which is the foundation of all iOS UI<br />
+class ViewController: UIViewController defines our class called ViewController.<br />
-UIViewController is the superclass (which is in UIKit, which is why we imported that)
+UIViewController is the superclass (which is in UIKit, which is why we imported that)<br />

-Below is the myfirstapp
+Below is the myfirstapp<br />

-Initially “Hello CEGEP” is displayed.
+Initially “Hello CEGEP” is displayed.<br />
-Once is click on the button “Change the text”, it will change to “Hello Gaspe” as shown below.
+Once is click on the button “Change the text”, it will change to “Hello Gaspe” as shown below.<br />